Hariono: Bali United

 On 28 December 2019, Hariono signed for Bali United.
 Hariono made his debut for Bali United as a substitute for Brwa Nouri in a 5-3 win against Tampines Rovers in the 2020 AFC Champions League qualifying play-offs.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic and was abandoned and declared void on 20 January 2021.

+Return to Deltras

+He rejoined Deltras after 16 years away in 2024.
+In 2026, he was appointed player-assistant coach, and he has acquired AFC B Licence.

 Personal life

 Hariono is mononymous and has no surname.
 Prior to his football career, he once worked as a porter at a local convenience store in Surabaya.

 On 12 October 2014, Hariono married a policewoman, Fianita Kusuma Wati.